bgd-labs/static-a-token-v3/README.md

 ```
 // read methods

+// claimable rewards by the static token
 getTotalClaimableRewards();
+// the claimable by a single depositor on the static token
 getClaimableRewards(address user);
+// the unclaimed by a single depositor (only relevant when the incentives are temporary depleted)
 getUnclaimedRewards(address user);
+// current reward index used for calculating the accrued rewards since the user deposited into the static token
 getCurrentRewardsIndex();
+// the incentives controller on the aToken
 incentivesController();
+// the reward token tracked and which you can claim on the static token
 rewardToken();

 // write methods

+// claim your own rewards
 claimRewardsToSelf();
+// claim your own rewards to a different address
 claimRewards(address receiver);
+// claim rewards on behalf of someone else
 claimRewardsOnBehalf(address onBehalfOf, address receiver);
+// pulls rewards to the static token to be distributed to respective static token holders
 collectAndUpdateRewards();
 ```

 #### Meta transactions

 The meta transactions expose a separate api which allow pre-signing and relaying transactions.

+`metaDeposit` requires an additional permit for the token you want to deposit.
+You can see a the full flow in the [tests](./test/StaticATokenMetaTransactions.sol).

 ```
 metaDeposit(